 Ugly might be a little strong for the cake, considering it ended up well, but it sure was ugly for a while.
 I love decorating cakes for my kids, and have made some pretty cute ones over the years.
 This time though, my cake decorating skills outpaced my cake “structural engineering” skills, and the dumb thing collapsed on me.

 Long story short, I thought that if I took three half-circle layers and stuck them together, then put them with the flat side facing up, I could get both the curved bottom of the boat, and the flat deck.
 As I built up the front and back of the boat with extra pieces of cake, the ends got too heavy, and the whole thing started to crack and collapse.
 Not cool.

 So…if you attempt to make a cake like this, just start with flat pieces, and stack them up to create the shape you want.
 That should work fine, with a lot less frustration.
-For the other cake accessories, I made the crow’s nest by melting some leftover Christmas chocolate, and putting it in a cupcake liner.
+For the other cake accessories, I made the crow’s nest by melting some chocolate candy melts and putting it in a cupcake liner.
 After it cooled, I poked a hole in the center with a skewer, then used a marshmallow and a little more melted chocolate to hold the “mast” (a bunch of other skewers around the center skewer) in place (I rubber banded them together while the chocolate cooled).

 So there it is, our Jake and the Neverland Pirates party.
 We planned for about 23 kids plus about 12-13 adults, and I think I spent less than $60 to put the whole party together.
 Everyone had a great time, and I had a super happy little pirate as he celebrated with his friends.
 Let me know what you think, and if you have any other ideas or suggestions, please share them in the comments so everyone can benefit.